-Replacing the lamp
+Replacing the lamp (FOR SERVICE PERSONNEL ONLY)

-- To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
-Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a qualified projector lamp for lamp replacement. - If lamp replacement is performed while the projector is suspended upside-down, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - Ensure good ventilation when handling broken lamps.
+- Hg Lamp contains mercury.
+Manage in accordance with local disposal laws.
+See www.lamprecycle.org. - If lamp replacement is performed while the projector is suspended upside-down from the ceiling, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
+Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenQ projector lamp for lamp replacement. - Ensure good ventilation when handling broken lamps.
 We recommend that you use respirators, safety glasses, goggles or face shield and wear protective clothing such as gloves. - I. Turn the power off and disconnect the projector from the power outlet.
 If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
+Loosen the screw on the lamp cover.

-Loosen the screw(s) that secure the lamp cover on the side of the projector until the lamp cover loosens.
+3. Remove the lamp cover by (a) sliding the cover toward the side of the projector and (b) lifting it off.

-- 3. Remove the lamp cover from the projector. - Do not turn the power on with the lamp cover open. - Do not insert your fingers between the lamp and the projector.
-The sharp edges inside the projector may cause injuries - 4.
-Disconnect the lamp connector. - 5.
-Loosen the screw(s) that secure the inner lamp. - 6.
+- Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
+The sharp edges inside the projector may cause injuries.

+- 4. Loosen the screws that secure the lamp. - 5.
 Lift the handle so that it stands up.

-7. Use the handle to slowly pull the lamp out of the projector.
+Use the handle to slowly pull the lamp out of the projector.

 - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-The sharp edges inside the projector may cause injuries.
 If you touch the optical components inside, it could cause color unevenness and distortion of the projected images.